Funyday-k/lingyuxia/_pages/cv.md

 Education
 ======
-* B.S. of Physics in Taishan College, Shandong University, 2025
+* B.S. of Physics in Taishan College, Shandong University, China,  2021 - 2025

 >*Taishan College is the distinguished college of Shandong Univer- sity.
 Only about 20 students from freshmen can be selected for the Physics Orientation of Taishan College each year.*

+* Visiting Student, Department of Physics, Bar-Ian University, Israel, 2023 - 2024

 Research Experience
 ======

-* Scattering of Gravitational Wave
+* **Scattering of Gravitational Wave**,  Nov.
+2022 - Present

-  Oct.
-2022 - Present Institude of Frontier and Interdisciplinary science, Shandong Univer- sity, advised by Prof. Hong Zhang
+  * *Institude of Frontier and Interdisciplinary science, Shandong Univer- sity, advised by Prof. Hong Zhang*

   The project is to study the scattering of gravitational waves.
 For the tradi- tional scattering problem, we can use the partial wave method to analyze the wave function.
 But for the "classical potential" such as gravitational potential and Coulomb potential, the incident wave cannot be easily as- sumed by the plane wave, and the wave source itself will also affect the distribution of the wave propogation.
 Therefore, the purpose of our study is to analyze the distribution of wave function under the consideration of finite wave sources, and use analytical method and numerical numerircal to help us verify the conclusion.

+* **Gamma-Ray Bursts**, Nov.
+2023 - Prensent
+  * *Department of Physics, Bar-Ilan University, advised by Prof. Peer Asaf* Research about GRB(Gamma-Ray Bursts).

-* Numerical simulations of Active Galactic Nuclei, Mar.
+* **Numerical simulations of Active Galactic Nuclei**, Mar.
 2022 - Present

-  Shanghai Astronomical Observatory, CAS, advised by Prof. Feng Yuan
+  * *Shanghai Astronomical Observatory, CAS, advised by Prof. Feng Yuan*

   This is a ”Science and Technology Innovation Project” of the SAO, CAS.
 The formation and evolution of galaxies is one of the most important fun- damental sciences, and active galactic nuclei (AGN) feedback has a crucial impact on galaxy evolution.
 We propose to use the advanced numerical simulation code Athena++, combined with knowledge of astrophysics and hydrodynamics to analyze some special phenonmenon.